-3.3 Finding the right people
+4.3 Finding the right people

 Good contractors can give advice about the products they use and the maintenance of the building - this information should go into the "building-book" with their information and guarantees on the work undertaken.
-Maintenance advice will help to increase the life-span of the building while guarantees and documentation of work will assist present and future owners.
+Maintenance advice will help to increase the life span of the building while guarantees and documentation of work will assist present and future owners.

-- Negotiate waste minimisation issues before contracts are signed. - Consider asking contractors to supply a waste management plan with their bid.
-REBRI member companies are trained and committed to reduce waste.
+- · Negotiate waste minimisation issues before contracts are signed. - Consider asking contractors to supply a waste management plan with their bid.

-3.4 The building site
+4.4 The building site